fromholdio/silverstripe-sortable/README.md

 * Sets the `$default_sort` of your object to `'Sort'`
 * Manages setting a `Sort` value of the maximum + 1 upon first write, within a scope you define

+## Versioning

+Though a bit of bungling, v1.1.1 and v2.1.1 are equal.
+For clarity, moving forward only 2.x will receive any necessary patches/fixes.

+Return types have been added, and a new major version track has been established as v3.x.
+As such this will require PHP >=7.0, is now the primary track, and will receive any enhancements/features in future.

 ## Requirements

 SilverStripe 4